 - Do you know what your spouse really does when he or she goes out?

 Here are two questions about your spouse.
 The first promotes love and confidence.
-“Yes, I do know she is amazing!
+“Yes, I know she is amazing!
 Thank you for reminding me.”
 But the second question promotes doubt and distrust.
 “Actually I don’t know what she does or where she goes.
 Why doesn’t she tell me?
 What is she hiding from me?”

-Do you see the difference?
+See the difference?
 The way you feel about your spouse is partly based on the questions you ask yourself.
 Questions matter.
 A good question will bless your marriage; a bad one will curse it.

 Recently I read a popular Christian book that was full of questions.
 I thought, What great questions!
 I can’t wait to see where this is going.
 But the questions weren’t answered and I was left hanging.
 I came away tossed and turned with a head full of useless thoughts.